mah0x211/lua-walkdir/README.md

 - `iter:function`: an iterator function that returns the next entry in the directory.
     ```
-    pathname:string, err:any, entry:string, isdir:boolean, depth:integer = iter(ctx:table)
+    pathname:string, err:any, entry:string, isdir:boolean, depth:integer, stat:table = iter(ctx:table)

-    * pathname: the entry's pathname.
+    * pathname  : the entry's pathname.
-    * err: an error object if an error occurred during traversal.
+    * err       : an error object if an error occurred during traversal.
-    * entry: the entry's name.
+    * entry     : the entry's name.
-    * isdir: whether the entry is a directory.
+    * isdir     : whether the entry is a directory.
-    * depth: the depth of the entry in the directory tree, starting from 1 for the root directory and incrementing for each subdirectory.
+    * depth     : the depth of the entry in the directory tree, starting from 1
+                  for the root directory and incrementing for each subdirectory.
+    * stat      : a table containing file status information (e.g., size,
+                  modification time). if fail to get the file stat, it contains
+                  an `error` field with the error object.
     ```
     - **NOTE:** if an error occurs during traversal, the iterator returns an empty string `''` and the error object.
 On subsequent calls, it consistently returns `nil` and the same error object.
 - `ctx:table`: a context table that contains the following fields:
     - `pathname:string`: the current pathname of the directory being traversed.
     - `depth:integer`: the current depth in the directory tree, starting from 1 for the root directory and incrementing for each subdirectory.